cognitedata/function-action/README.md

 1. `cdf_project`: Name of your CDF project/tenant.
 Inferred from your API-keys.
 Will be validated with API-keys if provided
 2. `cdf_base_url`: Base url of your CDF tenant, defaults to _https://api.cognitedata.com_
 3. `function_file`: Name of the main function python file (defaults to `handler.py`)
+4. `function_secrets`: Name of Github secrets that holds the base64 encoded json dictionary with secrets.
-4. `schedule_file`: File location with the list of schedules to be applied. see file format below. (defaults to None ie no schedules)
+5. `schedule_file`: File location with the list of schedules to be applied. see file format below. (defaults to None ie no schedules)
-5. `remove_only`: Checks that specified function is removed with all it's schedules.
+6. `remove_only`: Checks that specified function is removed with all it's schedules.
 Deployment logic is skipped

 ### Schedule file format
 ```yaml